-Yes they are.
 Would you believe it?
 The Rolling Stones are playing the du Arena in Abu Dhabi tonight!.
 Yes tonight!
 Friday 21st February 2014 – which should be about the same time the rest of Britain will be watching Holby City.
 Are they crazy?
-Have they lost the will to live?
-Doing a gig in Abu Dhabi these days is like doing a gig in Europe in the middle of World War I. There might be a temporary ceasefire, but how long will this one last?
+Haven’t they heard of IS?
 Who is doing their security I wonder?
 Pray to God it’s not the Hell’s Angels.

 But, crazy or not, they’re still doing it, as this video attests:

-So how will that go then I wonder?
-Mick Jagger and the boys in the middle of the battlefield of what could still turn out to be the war to end all wars – Armageddon and Apocalypse in other words – with Mick introducing himself as the Devil while Keef, Charlie and Ronnie whip-up a blitzkrieg behind him and the bodies continue to stink.
+So how will that go I wonder?
+Mick and the boys playing next door to Saudi Arabia and Yemen, in the same neighbourhood as Iran, Iraq and Syria, with Mick introducing himself as the Devil, while Keef, Charlie and Ronnie whip-up blitzkrieg and the bodies continue to stink.

 Last summer, when they played Glastonbury for money and topped it off with an anniversary performance in Hyde Park, the question was: Won’t they just be an embarrassment?
 Shouldn’t they know when to quit?